Skip to main content

 Authenticate using a role

-The following code example use a role to authenticate to AWS:
+The following code examples use a role to authenticate to AWS.
+Both CLOUD_STORAGE and AMAZON_S3 are shown:

 CREATE LOCATION my_location WITH